-TED Series, Part II: Insulin Resistance and Mental Health
+TED Series, Part II: “Insulin Resistance and Mental Health”

-Introducing TED in the NeuroAffective-CBT® Framework
+Introducing TED in the NeuroAffective-CBTยฎ Framework

-The TED (Tired-Exercise-Diet) model is more than just theory.
-Daniel Mirea first introduced TED in NeuroAffective-CBT® publications such as “Tired, Exercise and Diet Your Way Out of Trouble”, where it is presented as a core module within the NA-CBT schema linking body, brain, and affect (Mirea, 2023; Mirea, 2025).
+The TED (Tiredโ€“Exerciseโ€“Diet) model is not a peripheral wellness concept but a formally articulated component of the NeuroAffective-CBTยฎ framework.
+Daniel Mirea first introduced TED in NeuroAffective-CBTยฎ publications such as Tired, Exercise and Diet Your Way Out of Trouble, where it is presented as a core module linking body, brain, and affect within the NA-CBT schema (Mirea, 2023; Mirea, 2025).

-Within the broader NeuroAffective-CBT® programme, comprising of six modules, TED is embedded early, supporting psychotherapeutic work targeting chronic internalised shame, self-loathing, self-regulation, and affective vulnerabilities (Mirea, 2023).
-The underlying principle is that lifestyle modification can enhance and stabilise psychotherapeutic gains (Firth et al., 2020; Lopresti, 2019).
+Within the broader NeuroAffective-CBTยฎ programme, which comprises six interrelated modules, TED is embedded early in treatment to support psychotherapeutic work targeting chronic internalised shame, self-loathing, affect dysregulation, and self-regulatory vulnerabilities (Mirea, 2023).
+The underlying clinical rationale is that lifestyle-related physiological states meaningfully influence emotional stability, motivational capacity, and responsiveness to affect-focused and cognitive interventions.
+Consistent with findings from lifestyle psychiatry, modifying sleep, movement, and nutritional patterns may therefore enhance and stabilise psychotherapeutic gains (Firth et al., 2020; Lopresti, 2019).

-TED integrates insights from neuroscience (e.g., gut–brain signalling, reward pathways), nutritional psychiatry, psychophysiology (e.g., sleep deprivation), and behavioural science (habit formation, conditioning).
-By framing these domains, sleep, movement, and diet, under one umbrella, TED provides clinicians and clients with a flexible, evidence-informed scaffold for lifestyle-oriented intervention.
+TED integrates insights from multiple domains, including neuroscience (e.g., gutโ€“brain signalling and reward pathways), nutritional psychiatry, psychophysiology (e.g., the effects of sleep deprivation and fatigue), and behavioural science (e.g., habit formation and conditioning).
+By framing sleep, movement, and diet within a single, coherent model, TED provides clinicians and clients with a flexible, evidence-informed scaffold for lifestyle-oriented intervention that can be integrated alongside standard psychotherapeutic techniques.

-If Part I of the TED series explored creatine’s interface with brain energetics and mood (Candow et al., 2022; Allen et al., 2024), Part II turns to a more widespread metabolic challenge: insulin resistance.
-What are its links to mental health, and how might TED’s lifestyle levers help?
+If Part I of the TED series examined creatine as a bioenergetic substrate relevant to brain energy availability and mood regulation (Candow et al., 2022; Allen et al., 2024), Part II turns to a more prevalent and system-wide metabolic challenge: insulin resistance.
+The sections that follow explore its links to emotional and cognitive functioning, and consider how TED-aligned lifestyle levers may be used to address psychometabolic constraints within an integrated NeuroAffective-CBTยฎ framework.

 Insulin Resistance & Mental Health: Why It Matters